robotslacker/slackerdb/README.md

 This program implements the JDBC V3 protocol of PG.
 The SQL engine and storage engine behind it are both DUCKDB, the new favorite of OLAP.

-Problems that need to be solved in software design:
+What we do in this project:
-1. Solve the problem that DUCKDB cannot view data from the outside during sql executing.
+1. make we can view and update duckdb data from the outside process.
-2. Solve the problem that DUCKDB does not support concurrent access by multiple clients (multiple processes).
-3. Solve the problem that DUCKDB does not support network remote access.
+2. make we can view and update duckdb data from the network.

 ## Known Issues
 ### Time Zone Issues with TimeStamp
 PG clients will always use the current system time zone as a parameter in setTimeStamp, and duckdb's TimeStamp has no concept of time zone.
 This will cause the data inserted using api setTimeStamp() is different with your inserted.
 Workaround:
 The client always uses the UTC time zone
 ### User and password authorization
 We do not support user password authentication, just for compatibility, keep these two options.
 you can fill in the password part as you like, it doesn't make sense.
 The user part will be used by the default schema of the user connection.

 ## How to use